Laragear/TwoFactor/README.md

 While it's not recommended, as the included logic will suffice for the vast majority of situations, you can create your own generator for recovery codes.
 Just add a callback using the  `generateRecoveryCodesUsing()` of the `TwoFactorAuthentication` model.

-This method receives a callback that should return a random alphanumeric code, and is invoked on each code to generate.
+This method receives a callback that should return a random alphanumeric code, and will be invoked on each code to generate.

 ```php
 use Laragear\TwoFactor\Models\TwoFactorAuthentication;